ShengsongWu/homework/README.md

 ### Documents

-Change to backend directory, run `npm run start` and then open Browser, enter `http://localhost:6000/api`.
+Change to backend directory, run `npm run start` and then open Browser, enter `http://localhost:6000/docs`.
 You will see a swagger UI.

+### Seed

+For testing purpose, run `npm run start` and then open Browser, visit `http://localhost:6000/api/seed` we will create 20 sample forms for your test.

 ### ENV